Reading time: 6 min.

 • Discuss your emotions with a trusted person

-• Explore meditative practices such as yoga, mindfulness or Tai Chi
+• Explore meditative practices such as yoga, mindfulness, or Tai Chi

 • Relaxing self-care habits such as baths and massage

-• Reducing screen time, especially your bedroom
+• Reducing screen time, especially in your bedroom

 • Pursuing a creative outlet such as painting or writing